Complexlity/pooltogether-client-monorepo/README.md

 This fork of the pool together monorepo integrates with [paywithglide](https://paywithglide.xyz/) to enable cross chain payments into the pool protocol.

-In the [main app](cabana.fi), you're able to deposit with the vault native token as well as zap from other tokens on the same chain as the vault.
+In the [main app](cabana.fi), you're able to deposit with the vault native token as well as zap from other tokens.
+However you can only zap from tokens on the same chain as the vault.

-With this upgrade, you can now also zap from other chain tokens into the vault.
+With this upgrade, you can now also zap from other chains into the vault.

 ## HoW To Test